hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Android Uploading and Downloading Binary.md

 ### Creating an uploadRequest

-The upload [request](/API Documentation/Request API/Misc/GetUploadUrlRequest.md) returns a URL that you can be use to store binary data.
+The upload [request](/API Documentation/Request API/Misc/GetUploadUrlRequest.md) returns a URL that you can use to store binary data.
 Use a HTTP set function to upload your binary data to this URL.

 ```
 GSAndroidPlatform.gs().getRequestBuilder().createGetUploadUrlRequest()